IBM/khaos/README.md

 ### Trace-only mode

-To configure KTest in trace-only mode, edit the file `deploy/000-ktest-config.yaml` and set the `traceonly` field to be `true` before installation.
+To configure Khaos in trace-only mode, edit the file `deploy/000-khaos-config.yaml` and set the `traceonly` field to be `true` before installation.
 Then create, update, delete desired resources and inspect human-readable traces by running the script:

 ```bash